 Cornerstone’s mandate is to deliver person-directed and strengths-based services that prioritize the needs of the individuals and families receiving services, in balance with the health of the Cornerstone recovery community.

-Finally, If the client determines that the Organization is not the treatment provider that best meets their immediate needs, or that the admission and/or program requirements are not presently sustainable for them, we will refer to an alternative, appropriate community partner at the client’s request.
+Finally, if the client determines that the Organization does not provide treatment that best meets their immediate needs, or that the admission and/or program requirements are not presently sustainable for them, we will refer to an alternative, appropriate community partner at the client’s request.

 Cornerstone Complaint Policy